 Your outboard transmits signals through electrical harnesses to different components through the use of NMEA 2000 connections and a "backbone system".
-A standard Garmin plotter displays the engine functions.
-The fuel gauge and depth sounder use stand alone technology to display readings.
-Also, idiot lights are display tolerances that are classified as being abnormal.
+A standard Garmin plotter displays the engine functions Also, idiot lights are display tolerances that are classified as being abnormal.